ComposioHQ/composio-fastapi/README.new.md

    uvicorn simple_gmail_agent.server.api:create_app --factory
    ```

-## Using composio for managed auth and tools
+## Using Composio for managed auth and tools

-Composio reduces a lot of boilerplate for building AI agents with ability access and use a wide variety of apps.
-For example in this cookbook, to build `gmail` integration without composio you would have to write code to
+Composio reduces a lot of boilerplate for building AI agents with the ability to access and use a wide variety of apps.
+For example in this cookbook, to build `gmail` integration without Composio you would have to write code to
-- manage `gmail` oauth app
+- manage `gmail` OAuth2 app
 - manage user connections
 - tools for your agents to interact with `gmail`

-Using composio simplifies all of the above to a few lines of code as we've seen the cookbook.
+Using Composio simplifies all of the above to a few lines of code as we've seen in the cookbook.

 **🎯 Effective Prompts**: